Monitoring on the Great Barrier Reef

-The reefs are spread broadly across the region so this represents the longest continuous temporal record of change in reef communities over such a large scale.
+For over 20 years AIMS has been surveying the health of 47 midshore and offshore reefs across the Great Barrier Reef region.
+The Long-term Monitoring Program represents the longest continuous record of change in reef communities over such a large geographic area.

-A team of trained divers surveys fishes by underwater visual census and records corals and other bottom dwelling organisms along the same sections of reef at each visit.
+A team of trained divers surveys fish by underwater visual census, and records corals and other bottom-dwelling organisms along the same sections of reef each visit.

 Monitoring in Western Australia

-In Western Australia, AIMS has been monitoring fish and coral communities on Scott Reef on the North West Shelf since 1994 to understand natural variability, and how its isolation from other reefs in the Indian Ocean and dependence upon self-recruitment affects the dynamics of local populations and resilience of communities to disturbances like cyclones.
+AIMS has been monitoring fish and coral communities on Scott Reef on the North-West Shelf since 1994.
+The data help us to understand Scott Reef’s natural variability, and how its isolation from other reefs in the Indian Ocean, and consequent dependence upon self-recruitment, affects the dynamics of local populations and resilience of communities to disturbances like cyclones.